 Jason: That's something I think the Fed is concerned about, and certainly the industry has communicated some concerns they have because what happens when you have any kind of credit crisis?

 As I mentioned before, as you start getting all these overlays…banks start having overlays, any creditors start having overlays, and that really impacts a certain set of borrowers.
 That’s really unfortunate.
-Because you want all borrowers to be able to take advantage of a low interest rate environment.
+Because you want all borrowers to be able to take advantage of a low-interest-rate environment.
 I know the focus for New American funding and for, you know, probably a handful of other companies is they don't want to shut off access to lower interest rates to those borrowers.
 Certain banks, yeah.
 You know what?
 They're drawing a line like, ‘we just don't want to have certain credit exposure.’
 And unfortunately, it's going to impact a certain set of borrowers.
 So, we are working with the industry and the federal government.
 You know, their ears are actually open.
 They are concerned because of the last crisis.
 There was a certain set of borrowers who just got cut off completely and they could not take advantage of rates.
-And so, one of the things we're talking about is how do we make sure that people of all credit profiles who had access to credit before…can they still have credit now and in the future?
+And so, one of the things we're talking about is how do we make sure that people of all credit profiles who had access to credit before…can still have credit now and in the future?
 And can they take advantage of those rates?
 And so, there isn't a yes or no answer to that question.
 It's a challenge that the industry is working on.
 And we certainly are a proponent to make sure those borrowers can take advantage of rates right now.

 Alexis: All right, Jason, thank you so much for getting together for this quick update.
 This was extremely insightful and helpful and I look forward to the next one.